padrinobook/padrinobook/ideas.md

 ## Technical ##

-- create a vim-plugin that can display markdown headings in a extra windows and allow the user to got to the headline marks and the current window will go right to this place.
+- DONE create a vim-plugin that can display markdown headings in a extra windows and allow the user to got to the headline marks and the current window will go right to this place.
+  => tocdown - was the final product